ยท 18 min read

 Let me break them down from top to bottom, because that's how YOU experience them.

 Layer 7: Application Layer.
-This is what you see and interact with.
-Your browser, your email app, your WhatsApp, your Instagram.
-When you type a message and hit send, you're interacting with this layer.
+This is what you actually touch.
+Your browser, email app, WhatsApp, Instagram, SSH client, DNS lookup, all of it lives here.
+HTTP, HTTPS, DNS, SMTP, IMAP, SSH, FTP, and SIP are all application-layer protocols.
+When you type a message and hit send, you're talking to this layer.
 It's the front door of the whole system.

 Layer 1: Physical Layer.
 This is the actual, physical stuff.
-The cables, the fiber optics, the radio waves, the electrical signals.
-The real, tangible, "you can touch this" part of networking.
+Voltage, light pulses, radio waves, copper wire, fiber, antennas, repeaters, hubs, and the raw bits moving across the medium.
 Everything above is logic and rules.
-This layer?
-This is copper wire and light pulses.
-This is where your data stops being an idea and becomes actual energy traveling through the physical world.
+This layer is electricity and physics doing the heavy lifting.
+This is where your data stops being an idea and becomes energy traveling through the real world.

 The TCP/IP Model (The Practical One)